Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

-\begin{assumption} {\rm We work throughout under the following standing assumptions: \begin{enumerate}[(i)] \item for every $i=1,2,\dots , d$, the price $S^i$ of the $i$th risky asset is a semimartingale and the cumulative dividend stream $D^i$ is a process of finite variation with $D^i_{0}=0$; \item the cash and funding accounts $B^{j,l}$ and $B^{j,b}$ are strictly positive and continuous processes of finite variation with $B^{j,l}_0=B^{j,b}_0=1$ for $j=0,1,\ldots,d$; \item the cumulative cash flow process $A$ of any contract is a process of finite variation; \item the adjustment processes $X^k, \, k=1,2,\ldots, n$ and the auxiliary processes $\alpha^k, \, k=1,2,\ldots, n$ are semimartingales; \item the remuneration processes $\beta^k, \, k=1,2,\ldots, n $ are strictly positive and continuous processes of finite variation with $\beta^k_0=1$ for every $k$. \end{enumerate} } \end{assumption} In the next definition, the $\cG_t$-measurable random variable $x_t$ represents the {\it endowment} of the hedger at time $t \in [0,T)$ whereas $p_t$, which at this stage is an arbitrary $\cG_t$-measurable random variable, stands for the price at time $t$ of $\cC^t=(A^t , \cX^t)$, as seen by the hedger.
+In the next definition, the $\cG_t$-measurable random variable $x_t$ represents the {\it endowment} of the hedger at time $t \in [0,T)$ whereas $p_t$, which at this stage is an arbitrary $\cG_t$-measurable random variable, stands for the price at time $t$ of $\cC^t=(A^t ,\cX^t)$, as seen by the hedger.
 Recall that $A^t$ denotes the cumulative cash flows of the contract $A$ that occur after time $t$, that is, $A^t_u:=A_u-A_t$ for all $u \in [t,T]$.
-Hence $A^t$ can be seen as a contract with the same remaining cash flows as the original contract $A$, except that $A^t$ is initiated and traded at time $t$.
+Hence $A^t$ can be seen as a contract with the same remaining cash flows as the original contract $A$, except that $A^t$ starts and is traded at time $t$.
 By the same token, we denote by $\cX^t$ the adjustment process related to the contract $A^t$.
 Let $\sC$ be a predetermined class of contracts.
-As expected, it is assumed throughout that the null contract $\cN = (0,0)$ is traded in any market model, that is, $\cN \in \sC $ (see Assumption~\ref{ass3.1}).
+As expected, it is assumed throughout that the null contract $\cN=(0,0)$ is traded in any market model at any time $t$, that is, $\cN \in \sC^t$ for every $t \in [0,T)$ (see Assumption~\ref{ass3.1}).

 It should be noted that the prices $p_t$ for contracts belonging to the class $\sC$ are yet unspecified and thus there is a certain degree of freedom in the foregoing definitions.
+Note also that we use the convention that $\int_t^u:=\int_{(t,u]}$ for any $t \leq u$.